nanoporetech/megalodon/docs/advanced_arguments.rst

       - A genotype field ``VALID_DP`` indicates the number of reads included in the proportion modified calculation.
       - Modified base proportion estimates are stored in genotype fields specified by the single letter modified base encodings (definied in the model file).

+- ``--mod-positions-on-disk``

+  - Force modified base positions to be stored only within on disk database table.
+This option will reduce the RAM memory requirement, but may drastically slow processing.
+Default: Store positions in memory and on disk.
 - ``--write-mod-log-probs``

   - Write per-read modified base log probabilities out in non-standard VCF field.